Wodan58/joy1/doc/JOYimplJOY.md

 ----------------------------------------

 This macro surrounds the code that enables local symbols and also public member functions to call each other.
-This feature is not supported by all versions of Joy and thus should be considered implementation dependent.
-Also, there is an easy workaround: insert an empty forward declaration.
-Except that this workaround is not always available.
+There is a workaround: insert an empty forward declaration.

 SEARCH_EXEC_DIRECTORY
 ----------------------